Convergence of Dirichlet Forms for MCMC Optimal Scaling with Dependent Target Distributions on Large Graphs: Optimal scaling for the RWM algorithm

-In this section, we first describe the Gibbs measure in Section \ref{sec:Gibbs_measures} and the MH random walk sampler to learn the Gibbs measure in Section \ref{sec:MHRW}, summarize the existing weak convergence results using the diffusion approach in \cite{Breyer2000From} in Section \ref{sec:existing_results}, and at last illustrate the resulting optimal scaling for the MH algorithm in Section \ref{sec:Optimal_scaling}.
+In this section, we first describe the Gibbs measure in Section \ref{sec:Gibbs_measures} and the RWM sampler to learn the Gibbs measure in Section \ref{sec:MHRW}, summarize the existing weak convergence results using the diffusion approach in \cite{Breyer2000From} in Section \ref{sec:existing_results}, and at last illustrate the resulting optimal scaling for the RWM algorithm in Section \ref{sec:Optimal_scaling}.